 |You have to determine if the client really knows what they want.||5.19|

-What rules of thumb would you add to this list?
+What instructional design best practices do you rely on?
 Add in the Comments section below.